 Data Overview

-Newborn Cohort Data (NCD) is a part of the Thailand Childhood Longitudinal Survey (TCLS), a comprehensive annual panel data from a rural area of Thailand.
+Newborn Cohort Data (NCD) is a part of the Thailand Childhood Longitudinal Survey (TCLS), a comprehensive annual panel data from rural areas of Thailand.
 The survey started in June 2021, targeting newborn children in two regions of Thailand: Mahasarakham province in the northeast (a relatively poor region) and Narathiswas, Pattani, and Yala provinces in the south (with a Muslim majority).

 Structure of the Questionnaire